ZedPea/Game/README.md

 You need ghc, cabal, sdl2, sdl2-image, and sdl2-ttf.

 #### Debian based:
-`sudo apt-get install ghc haskell-cabal-install libsdl2-dev libsdl2-image libsdl2-ttf`
+`sudo apt-get install ghc haskell-stack libsdl2-dev libsdl2-image libsdl2-ttf`

 Some of these packages may not be available in older debian versions.

 #### Arch based:
-`sudo pacman -S ghc cabal-install sdl2 sdl2_image sdl2_ttf`
+`sudo pacman -S ghc stack cabal-install sdl2 sdl2_image sdl2_ttf`

 Commands should be similar for other distributions.
 Depending on your distros support for sdl, you may have to compile the libraries yourself.